NDevTK/infra/doc/users/services/commit_queue/index.md

     1. At the command line, type `git cl set_commit`.
     1. Have a reviewer use 'Quick LGTM & CQ'.
 1. Wait an hour.
-The current list of patches to be queued can be found at [Commit Queue Patches][commit-queue-patches], while CQ progress can be tracked at the link posted by CQ on the CL (after some delay at which CQ checks for new CLs).
+The current list of patches to be queued can be found at [Commit Queue Patches], while CQ progress can be tracked at the link posted by CQ on the CL (after some delay at which CQ checks for new CLs).
 The commit queue will wait automatically for the tree to reopen.
 1. Wait for an email from commit-bot@chromium.org with success or failure.

 ### Why (is it broken)?